The Link Between GERD and Stress

 Studies have shown that there is a connection between GERD/LPR and stress.
 GERD patients generally have higher rates of depression, anxiety, and low self-esteem.
 (1) (2) On top of that, GERD sufferers who are chronically anxious and stressed out can develop a hypersensitive throat, which makes even harmless stimuli feel painful.
 (3) Stress is also known to affect gastrointestinal tract function.
 Continued feelings of stress is a common cause of indigestion symptoms.
 (7)

-Job-related stress is significant.
+Job-related stress is also significant.
 One study reported that high job demands, job strain, time pressure, and low job satisfaction are associated with a higher risk for GERD.
-(4) People who have a low job satisfaction can have twice the risk of developing GERD compared to those who have high job satisfaction.
+(4) People who have low job satisfaction can have twice the risk of developing GERD compared to those who have high job satisfaction.
 (4)

-PTSD(post-traumatic stress disorder) is also known to increase the risk of developing GERD.
+PTSD(post-traumatic stress disorder) is also known to increase the risk of GERD.
 A study done on post-911 survivors found that more than 30% suffered from GERD.
 (6)